tedsanders/tedsanders.github.io/_posts/2015-06-22-moores-law-of-moores-laws.md

 ## Footnotes

 [^1]:
-     In 2018, YouTube revealed that [500 hours of video were uploaded each minute](https://web.archive.org/web/20200313182326/https://www.cnbc.com/2018/03/14/with-over-1-billion-users-heres-how-youtube-is-keeping-pace-with-change.html).
+     In 2018, YouTube shared that [500 hours of video were uploaded each minute](https://web.archive.org/web/20200313182326/https://www.cnbc.com/2018/03/14/with-over-1-billion-users-heres-how-youtube-is-keeping-pace-with-change.html).
 This is roughly a century of video per day.

 [^2]:
      The United States Department of Energy spends a huge chunk of its annual budget on nuclear waste management ([$6B, ~1/3 of all non-weapons spending](https://web.archive.org/web/20200605161955/https://earth.stanford.edu/news/steep-costs-nuclear-waste-us#gs.br4vsi)).
 It forecasts hundreds of billions of dollars in liability for future cleanup.
-It’s a really tragic topic when you look into it.
+If you look into it, you'll find it's a really tragic topic.

 [^3]:
      The English language comprises [a few hundred thousand to a million](https://web.archive.org/web/20200331155605/https://www.merriam-webster.com/help/faq-how-many-english-words) words, depending on your degree of vocabulistic conservatism.
 But in the realm of exponential growth, a spare factor of 2 or 10 makes little difference.